Spark-Liang/NoteBook/LOMA/280/ch06 - Cash Value Life Insurance and Endowment Insurance.md

 VUL and UL :

-- the policyonwer can choose teh premium amount and face amount.
+- the policyonwer can choose the premium amount and face amount.

 ###### Characteristics of Endowment Insurance

-- will pay the face amount to policyonwer when the maturity date reach.
+- will pay the face amount to policyonwer when the maturity date reach.(always for retirment)

-- usually level throughout the term of policy.
+- usually level premium throughout the term of policy.

 ###### Chapter knowledge tree